dirigiblelabs/sample-ide-perspective/README.md

 }
 ```

-Same as the perspective extension, except here we specify our own 'extensionPoint', specific to the perspective to which the menu belogs to.
+Same as the perspective extension, except here we specify our own 'extensionPoint', specific to the perspective to which the menu belongs to.
 In order to create an extension point, we create a '.extensionpoint' file, which looks like this:

 ```
 // ide-gmn/extensions/menu/menu.extensionpoint